jrebillat/Proper/proper/README.md

 It is possible to link fields in the object to properties in the container and so share values. fields linked in elements will have their value changed to reflect the modifications in the corresponding property.
 For initial values, or values *not to be changed* it is possible to just initialize them with the current value of a property.
 This is less memory-consuming than the association.
 At the opposite, it is possible to bind properties in an element to a property in the container (either in the way container to element or bidirectional).
+It is possible to register the element in a property of the container, thus to give it a name during association.

 ## Named Containers
 It is sometimes easier not to have to worry about containers and work only with elements.
 You can achieve this with the named containers : containers instantiated automatically and stored in a map, to be referenced afterwards by their name.